my9074/koa2-nginx/README.md

 _All_ `http-proxy-middleware` [options](https://github.com/chimurai/http-proxy-middleware#options) can be used.

 **Tip:** Set the option `changeOrigin` to `true` for [name-based virtual hosted sites](http://en.wikipedia.org/wiki/Virtual_hosting#Name-based).

+## Breaking with `koa2-nginx@1.x`

+* V2.x version is a fully refactored version
+* V1.x version is based on [http-proxy](https://github.com/http-party/node-http-proxy), and the v2 version provides more rich and reasonable configuration based on [http-proxy-middleware](https://github.com/chimurai/http-proxy-middleware).
+* The logic for internally processing `context-length` is ***removed***, and we think this should be handled by the developer itself in the [events](https://github.com/chimurai/http-proxy-middleware#http-proxy-events) hooks.

 ## Table of Contents